Paul-Hebert/portfolio-2020/src/writing/see-no-evil-hidden-content-and-accessibility/index.md

 ---
-title: "See No Evil: Hidden Content and Accessibility "
+title: "See No Evil: Hidden Content and Accessibility"
+description: There are a lot of ways to hide content.
+Which options are the most accessible?
 isExternal: true
 externalUrl: https://cloudfour.com/thinks/see-no-evil-hidden-content-and-accessibility/
 externalName: Cloud Four